Lower leg exercises to reduce pain from plantar fasciitis, shins, and Achilles tendon.

-Do you suffer from shin splints, plantar fasciitis an Achilles tendon pain?
-Many people have tried numerous therapies, injections and other treatments, only to be disappointed.
+Do you suffer from shin splints, plantar fasciitis, and Achilles tendon pain?
+Many people have tried numerous therapies, injections, and other treatments, only to be disappointed.
 Last week, a speaker (Russ Ebbets DC, CCSP) who has worked with USA Track and Field suggested that foot drills, something that was done for years by the Germans can be quite helpful in relieving the condition.
 Apparently, he found numerous citations in the literature suggesting that intrinsic foot muscle strengthening can markedly improve the way our lower legs work and help reduce injuries.

-You can read the original article here .
-You can also sign up on the site to get additional training ideas and coaching ideas as well.
-Doing these exercises daily can help prevent many of the foot and heel conditions many people suffer from and they should be part of the daily regimen of anyone who is having continual problems in the heel, shins and plantar fascia.
+Doing these exercises daily can help prevent many of the foot and heel conditions many people suffer from and they should be part of the daily regimen of anyone who is having continual problems in the heel, shins, and plantar fascia.

 Be sure to do the first five exercises barefoot and the heel walk with shoes.

 What do you think?
 As always, I value your opinions.
-Find out more about Dr. Ebbets through his linked in site here.
+Find out more about Dr. Ebbets through his link on site here.